philltran/message_private/README.txt

    (Reply, Reply All).
 A tpl.php template will need to be added for indentation/presentation.
  * Flag module could be used to show/hide messages from users own display
+ * Research the benefits of Rules module integration and what could be provided.
- * Tests should be created in the 'tests' folder
+ * Tests should be created in the 'tests' folder.

 MAINTAINERS
 -----------